Are you a blogger struggling with organic traffic? Maybe you’ve hate SEO and wish you never have to use it.

 How do I make sure I’m covering all my bases?
 How do I ensure I’m getting as much traffic as I can?

-I mean that is the goal you want to get as many eyeballs on your content as possible to grow your audience.
+I mean that is the goal you want to get as many eyeballs on your content as possible and increase website traffic.

 So, that is when I started digging into SEO little by little.
 In the beginning, I wanted to just tackle it all at once.